Skip ahead to:

 But the major factor in the magazine's decline was the proliferation of competing Christian publications, each aimed at a specialty audience.
 The same trend had earlier occurred in the secular market.
 After some 3,300 issues, Christian Herald ceased publication with the May-June 1992 issue.
 The magazine was America's oldest continuously published religious magazine.

-In 1994, led by a Board Task Force and new President, Ed Morgan, the Christian Herald organization turned to the ministry where the need was growing and the organization had demonstrated success in the past.
-Efforts quickly became concentrated on rebuilding lives shattered by addictions, broken relationships and homelessness in the inner city.
+In 1994, led by a Board Task Force and new President, Edward Morgan, the Christian Herald organization turned to the ministry where the need was growing and the organization had demonstrated success in the past.
+Efforts quickly became concentrated on rebuilding lives shattered by addictions, broken relationships and homelessness in the City of New York.

 A new purpose statement and sharper vision were developed and the task for building a solid structure of private support from donations began.